adolby/beers-criteria/README.md

 1. Uses fuse.js to match search terms in the Beer's Criteria.

-2. Stores the search results for each request in a cache to prevent duplicate XHR.

-3. Uses re-frame and Reagent. re-frame is a Flux implementation that supplies a reactive flow template for structuring a ClojureScript app.
+2. Uses re-frame and Reagent. re-frame is a Flux implementation that supplies a reactive flow template for structuring a ClojureScript app.
 Reagent is a ClojureScript React wrapper (and more!) that provides great performance while taking care of view updates as you change your application state.